aclegere/news-app-react/README.md

 **part 2**

 Changed Page title, added functionality to change topics.
 Complete for now.
 Unfortunately the news API only allows calls from local host.
-See the live demo.
+See the live demo in the files.

 ## What I learned

 -Reinforced React concepts like hooks, components, modules, etc.
 -Working with Rest APIs
 -Using Chakra API to streamline UI styling

-## Live Demo

-Today's News — Mozilla Firefox 2023-06-05 07-59-26.mp4